Business Electives for General Studies Majors

 General Studies (BABA-GBA) majors must take 11-12 credits of required business electives from the Heavener School of Business or Fisher School of Accounting.
 These courses must be 3,000-4,000 level courses.

 Only one GEB professional communication course (GEB3213 or GEB3218) can be used as a business elective.
+Additionally, you must complete both courses (GEB3213 or GEB3218) to have one of them count towards the business electives requirement.
 Internship courses, independent study, or assistantship credit will not count toward this requirement.
 Business electives must be taken at UF or through an approved study abroad program.
 Courses taken as S/U option will not count toward this requirement.

 This list is a compilation of courses that may be offered.
 Check the current term course schedule for course offerings.
 Be sure to check the UF Undergraduate Catalog under your catalog year for course Pre-requisites.